 So, will I feel hungry after gastric sleeve surgery – yes or no?

 This is a loaded question, and it is difficult to answer without extensive knowledge of the patient's background.
-The answer, frustratingly, is it depends.
+The answer about hunger after bariatric surgery, frustratingly, is it depends.
 If you're looking for a black and white answer to the query, “will I feel hungry after gastric sleeve surgery?”, you're not going to find it here.
 An individual's appetite after gastric sleeve depends on numerous and complicated psychological and physiological factors that affect everyone in unique ways.
 We'll get to that later.

 We've experienced many fantastic outcomes regarding our patient's gastric sleeve surgery in our experience practising thousands of bariatric surgeries.
 Some clients experience little to no appetite post-surgery, while others find that they are still hungry after gastric sleeve.
 Naturally, a lack of appetite is favourable after gastric sleeve surgery, but neither outcome is right or wrong.
 What matters is the way that the patient deals with any post gastric sleeve hunger issues.